-In Arkansas, laws regarding the sale, transport and keeping of honey bee are regulated by the Arkansas State Plant Board.
+In Arkansas, laws regarding the sale, transport and keeping of honey bee are regulated by the Arkansas Department of Agriculture, Apiary Section.

 State law requires that the location of all apiaries (bee yards) be registered with

-Instructions and Application for Registration (PDF) can be found online.
+Instructions and Application Packet for Bee Yard Registration can be found online.